DIY Scented Teacup Candle

 Here are a few after photos.
 I think they turned out beautifully and I know my mother will love and appreciate them!

-Tip: To remove the left over wax from your Pyrex measuring cup, pour to boiling water into the cup and fill it.
+To remove the left over wax from your Pyrex measuring cup or from the teacup once the wick ends, pour boiling water into the cup and fill it.
 Set it aside to cool.
 Once cooled, you will be able to lift all the left over wax in one swipe!
 Check out my more detailed tips for how to remove wax from glass as well.